LisaMolloy5/Animal-Matching-Game/TESTING.md

 ### Frequent User Goals

 * As a frequent visitor, I want to be able to restart the game to play again.
- 1. Beneathe the game container there are two clickable button.
+ 1. Beneathe the game container there are two clickable buttons.
 On to return to the home page and one to restart the game.
- 2. The 'Won' and 'Lost' pop up displays also containe a 'Quit' and a 'Play again' btn allowing the user to play again if they wish.
+ 2. The 'Won' and 'Lost' pop up displays also contain a 'Quit' and a 'Play again' button allowing the user to play again if they wish.

 * As a frequent visitor, I want to be able to play the game with different matching variaties.
  1. The shuffle function within the game allows the cards to be randomized when the game has loaded.